 The above graphics have shown that net-load variability increases with increasing wind penetration.
 The net-load is important because the net-load is what the conventional generation will need to follow.
 This will result in the need for increased system flexibility.
-Flexibility can manifest itself in terms of a need for increase in regulation requirements in the minute-to-minute timeframe as well as increase in the frequency of larger magnitude ramps that occur in the five to ten minute time frame up to timeframes that are an hour or longer.
-The next three sections discuss the impact of the net load variability on the system regulation, hourly ramping events and operating reserves.
+Flexibility can manifest itself in terms of a need for increased regulation requirements in the minute-to-minute timeframe, as well as increased frequency of larger magnitude ramps that occur in the five to ten minute, and hour or longer timeframes.
+The next three sections discuss the impact of the net load variability on the system regulation, hourly ramping events, and operating reserves.